mrieker/pdp1134/readme.txt

 See howto.txt for more information.

-Pics of board and gui screen are in boardpic.jpg and guittypic.png
+Pics of board and gui screen are in boardpic.jpg and guittypic.png, runningpic.jpg is pic of 10.5" screen mounted on front of PDP-11/34 with Zynq in place of console board.

 It uses a ZTurn Zynq 7020 board for the FPGA/ARM processor, memory, SDCARD, ethernet.
 The ARM processor runs the